zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

 1. The command will ask for the NGINX Management Suite namespace.
 The script will create a backup archive in the same directory called `k8s-backup-<timestamp>.tar.gz`.

-### Full Restoration: Same Kubernetes Cluster
+### Full restoration to the same Kubernetes Cluster

 To restore NGINX Management Suite and the installed modules deployed in the same Kubernetes cluster, follow these steps:

 1. From `nms-<version>.tgz` copy the extracted the restore script to your working directory:

-    - For NGINX Management Suite and API Connectivity Manager, copy`k8s-restore.sh` from the `nms-<version>/charts/nms-hybrid/backup-restore/` directory.
+    - For NGINX Management Suite and API Connectivity Manager, copy `k8s-restore.sh` from the `nms-<version>/charts/nms-hybrid/backup-restore/` directory.

     ```shell
     cp nms-<version>/nms/charts/nms-hybrid/backup-restore/k8s-restore.sh .